pengowray/snakey/README.md

 ![gameplay gif 1](https://github.com/quole/snakey/blob/master/SCREENSHOTS/gameplay-tiles16.gif)
 ![gameplay gif 2](https://github.com/quole/snakey/blob/master/SCREENSHOTS/gameplay-tiles8.gif)

 This is Snakey, aka `SNAKE11N.exe`, a two-player snake game I created from scratch in 1995 on a 486dx (33Mhz).
 It's my first non-trivial project in C. It has VGA graphics (320×200, 256 colours.
 The same as Doom) and no audio.
+It uses procedurally generated graphics.

 This game was never released until now (December 2018).
 It's quite terrible and should be of little interest to anyone.